ljocha/essential-dynamics-tools/README.md

 Files can be provided on command line or as a file listing them (to avoid "Argument list too long" bash complaints).

+Requires docker to run "my" Gromacs, feel free to change to yours.

 Usage:

 ```./mergepdb.sh -o outfile [-l list_of_files] [infiles ...]```